jj-zhu/jj-zhu.github.io/research.md

 where just as in continuous optimization, the differential equation can be driven forward by the gradient of certain system energy encoded in the functional $$G$$ above.
 Our goal is then to study this time evolution of the data distribution $$\mu_t(x)$$ for large-scale computation and learning.
-Different from, for example, classical PDE methods, we take a **variational approach to dynamical system**, i.e., we view the time-evolution to be driven by an energy functional $$\mathcal E$$.
+Different from, for example, classical PDE methods, we take a **variational approach to dynamical systems**, i.e., we view the time-evolution to be driven by an energy functional $$\mathcal E$$.
-This is equivalent to viewing the dyanamics as the solution to an optimization problem
+This is equivalent to viewing the dynamics as the solution to an optimization problem

 $$
 \min_\mu \mathcal{E}(\mu).